Code-Institute-Submissions/anime_dashboard/README.md

 ### Getting the code up and running
 1. First you will need to clone this repository by running the ```git clone <https://github.com/OMC86/anime_dashboard>``` command and install the modules listed in the requirements.txt file.
-2. The anime.csv file has been included in this repository but if you would like to take a look at the origonal, you can find it at [kaggle](https://www.kaggle.com/CooperUnion/anime-recommendations-database).
+2. The anime.csv file has been included in this repository but if you would like to take a look at the original, you can find it at [kaggle](https://www.kaggle.com/CooperUnion/anime-recommendations-database).
+- Please note the original csv file form [kaggle](https://www.kaggle.com/CooperUnion/anime-recommendations-database) includes some null values and may need some cleaning for optimal use with Anime Dashboard.
+    - In the 'rating' column I've edited null values to int 0.
+    - I removed 'Music' from the 'type' column.
 3. Next if you don't have mongo, install [MongoDb document database](https://www.mongodb.com/download-center#production).
 4. Once you have installed and configured mongo, upload anime.csv to mogodb with the following command ```mongoimport -d animeData -c anime --type csv --file anime.csv --headerline```
 4. You will need to have mongodb running in order to retrive data for the charts